 - The present staff strength is not sufficient to manage tourism.
-Even the available staffs lack orientation and proper training. - There is shortage of qualified and trained eco-guides who can cater to the needs of foreign tourist in particular. - Limited accommodation facilities, lack of decent eateries and uncertain Transport facilities are the major deterrents for the visitors. - Despite the available potential, there is no attractive package of engagements offered to the visitors. - Lack of frequent public transport system is another impediment to be addressed.
+Even the available staffs lack orientation and proper training. - There is shortage of qualified and trained eco-guides who can cater to the needs of foreign tourists in particular. - Limited accommodation facilities, lack of decent cateries and uncertain transport facilities are the major deterrents for the visitors. - Despite the available potential there is no attractive package of engagements offered to the visitors. - Lack of frequent public transport system is another impediment to be addressed. - The remoteness of location and not falling within the tourism network.

-7.4.
 The Strategies